-One of the number one needed positions is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the top needed careers is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Is a Professional HVAC Technician?

-Some are HVAC-R techs, which means they also work with refrigeration.
+Some are HVAC-R technicians, which means they also can do refrigeration.

-While HVAC can be physically hard, it can also be highly satisfying.
-As a technician you’ll need to be able to:
+While HVAC can be physically hard, it can also be extremely satisfying.
+As a technician you should be able to:

-• Work in hot or cold areas since equipment is usually outdoors.
+• Work in hot or cold areas as equipment is typically outdoors.

 • Work evenings, weekends and overtime during peak times.

-It’s a great career choice if you want to:
+It’s a great career possibility if you want to:

-• Avoid being stuck at a desk or in an office.
+• Avoid working at a desk or in an office.

-• Have job security being sure your position can’t be outsourced.
+• Have job security knowing your position can’t be outsourced.

-• Be your own boss and run your own prosperous business.
+• Work as your own boss and own your own prosperous business.

-How to Become an HVAC Technician
+How You Can Start Your Careers as an HVAC Technician

-Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment becomes more technologically advanced.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in great demand as equipment updates.

 Another perk of working in HVAC is little to no instructional debt.

 According to Midwest Technical Institute, attending a technical or trade school typically is around $15,000.
-A community college typically costs around $5,000 annually.
+A community college often costs around $5,000 annually.
 In contrast, the average student debt for a bachelor’s degree is $25,921.

-A Day in the Life of an HVAC Technician
+Common Duties of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Average Salary for {Professional Technicians|Technicians|Full-Time Technicians and Similar HVAC Jobs

 HVAC manager, $72,515 average salary